 A: I spent years and a lot of hours, nerves, I collect a lot of knowledge and create strategies (or learned).
 It will be stupid to quit after hitting some score.
 I will keep playing.
 On the other hand, if it happens to have millions – I am not going to grind $20 MTT’s every day.
 I will play less and I will pick up some more challenging tournaments.

 Q: What do you think of the game at the moment compared to when you started playing more seriously?
 What’s the future of online and live poker according to you?

 A: The game becomes tougher and tougher.
 But tournaments attract a lot of hobby players, who don’t play professionally.
-It is fun and future is good.
+It is fun and the future is good.
 They create high rollers for the best players, so they have other tournaments to play, and all other players have regular tournaments for them without interacting.
-It is like small stacks, live games and so on – on low levels there always will be easy and profitable games but not good enough for ambitious players.
+It is like small stacks, live games, and so on – on low levels, there always will be easy and profitable games but not good enough for ambitious players.

 Q: What do you think of Doug Polk?
 Do you have a player you admire most from the poker community?

-A: Doug Polk is very good player and very smart person.
+A: Doug Polk is a very good player and a very smart person.
 He has a great strategy and explains it very well.
-He is great learner also.
-I heard that he was very arrogant before and now looks such a nice guy.
+He is a great learner also.
+I heard that he was very arrogant before and now looks like such a nice guy.
 I like him very much.